 Foodcare needed a fully integrated online portal to continue online growth for their business.
 However, the quality of service for their B2C customers and B2B buyers couldn’t be compromised.

 Using the new portal their B2C users don’t need an account to explore the wide product range, see prices and bulk discounts, and place orders.
 At the same time, their registered B2B customers can see trade prices and access their accounts.
-Once logged in, B2B buyers can easily manage purchasing workflows, and create their own order templates for favourite purchases, along with a quick order option.
+Once logged in, B2B buyers can easily manage purchasing workflows, and create their own order templates for favorite purchases, along with a quick order option.

 A solution on the Cloud